-Paphos, a city rich in history, is a gem of Western Cyprus.
-The city’s existence can be traced back to the Neolithic period, claim archaeologists.
-Believed to be the birthplace of Greek Goddess of love and beauty, Aphrodite, Paphos proudly boasts the remains of villas, palaces, theatres, fortresses and tombs that belong to Classical, Hellenistic and Roman periods.
+Paphos, a city rich in history and culture, is the gem of western Cyprus.
+Believed to be the birthplace of Aphrodite, the Greek goddess of love and beauty, Paphos proudly boasts the remains of palaces, theatres, fortresses and tombs that belong to Classical, Hellenistic and Roman periods.
+There is also archaeological evidence supporting the city’s existence from the Neolithic period.